BenjaminPhi5/External-Sort-Competition/README.md

 # External-Sort-Competition
-This was my solution for a programming competition at the University of Cambridge Computer Laboratory, for which I came second!
-The challenge was to write code that sorted numerous sets of integers from different distributions in the fastest time, with a cap on the max heap size allowed and no nio packages to be used
+This was my solution for a programming competition at the University of Cambridge Computer Laboratory, which computer science students did over the summer between first and second year, and I came second!

+The challenge was to write code that sorted numerous sets of integers from different distributions in the fastest time, with a cap on the max heap size allowed and no nio packages to be used.
+My solution sorted all the test files given in around 8 seconds. :)

 The task was to write an algorithm, that given a large set of integers, up to around 40MB, sort them in the fastest possible time.
 The task was in Java, and the max heap size was limited on the competition server (I'm not entirely sure what they limited it to, I think it was 10MB for the largest test files).